 - 30.2 Designation of New Network Resources: The Network Customer may designate a new Network Resource by providing the Transmission Provider with as much advance notice as practicable.
 A designation of a new Network Resource must be made through the Transmission Provider's OASIS by a request for modification of service pursuant to an Application under Section 29.
 This request must include a statement that the new network resource satisfies the following conditions: (1) the Network Customer owns the resource, has committed to purchase generation pursuant to an executed contract, or has committed to purchase generation where execution of a contract is contingent upon the availability of transmission service under Part III of the Tariff; and (2) the Network Resources do not include any resources, or any portion thereof, that are committed for sale to non-designated third party load or otherwise cannot be called upon to meet the Network Customer's Network Load on a noninterruptible basis, except for purposes of fulfilling obligations under a reserve sharing program.
 The Network Customer's request will be deemed deficient if it does not include this statement and the Transmission Provider will follow the procedures for a deficient application as described in Section 29.2 of the Tariff. - 30.3 Termination of Network Resources: The Network Customer may terminate the designation of all or part of a generating resource as a Network Resource at any time by providing notification to the Transmission Provider through OASIS as soon as reasonably practicable, but not later than the firm scheduling deadline for the period of termination.
 Any request for termination of Network Resource status must be submitted on OASIS, and should indicate whether the request is for indefinite or temporary termination.
-A request for indefinite termination of Network Resource status must be effective, and the identification and capacity of the resource(s) or portions thereof to be indefinitely terminated.
+A request for indefinite termination of Network Resource status must be submitted on OASIS, and should indicate whether the request is for indefinite or temporary termination.
+A request for indefinite termination of Network Resource status must indicate the date and time that the termination is to be effective, and the identification and capacity of the resource(s) or portions thereof to be indefinitely terminated.
 A request for temporary termination of Network Resource status must include the following: - (i) Effective date and time of temporary termination; - (ii) Effective date and time of redesignation, following period of temporary termination; - (iii) Identification and capacity of resource(s) or portions thereof to be temporarily terminated; - (iv) Resource description and attestation for redesignating the network resource following the temporary termination, in accordance with Section 30.2; and